 Marginal pond plants must be planted in aquatic planting baskets if you have a lined pond with little or no soil in the bottom (including container ponds, barrel ponds and preformed plastic ponds), or they can be planted directly into the marginal shelves (direct planting) if you have a natural pond or a lined pond with a layer of at least 15cm (6in) of soil.
 However, we would only recommend direct planting in very large ponds or lakes that have a deep-water area (preferably 1.2m [4ft] or more) into which plants cannot spread to prevent the entire area becoming overgrown.

-The marginal pond plants we supply are sold in solid pots in the smaller sizes (6cm - 9cm) with the exception of Flowering rush, which doesn't like to be restricted and grows better in a basket.
-All our 1 litre marginals and above are already planted in aquatic planting baskets in aquatic soil and in most cases will just need a layer of gravel to finish them off.
+The marginal pond plants we supply in the smaller sizes (9cm) are sold in solid pots, with the exception of Flowering rush which doesn't like to be restricted and grows better in a basket, so will need to be potted up into aquatic baskets.
+All our 1 litre marginals and above are already planted in aquatic planting baskets in aquatic soil and are topped with aquatic gravel ready to go straight into your pond.